The Bankrate promise

 - Any paint, stain or decorative elements

 If you don’t have a garage or just need extra space to store a vehicle, a carport can be an easy and affordable choice.
-They can also be helpful if you need a rain-protected loading zone for kids, disabled family members or elderly residents.
+They can also be helpful if you need a rain-protected loading zone for kids, elderly residents or family members with disabilities.

 The biggest downside to a carport is that it might require permits from your city.
-These can be tedious and sometimes costly.
-You will also need to check with your Homeowner’s Association and read your deed restrictions to ensure carports are allowed in your specific community.
+These can be tedious and sometimes costly to obtain.
+You will also need to check with your homeowners association and read your deed restrictions to ensure that carports are allowed in your specific community.

-Boat shelters fall into the carport category when it comes to detached structures, though they will typically cost more due to their larger size and higher height.
+Boat shelters, a related structure, will typically cost more due to their larger size and higher height.

 Storage sheds and barns

-Sheds and barns are also popular detached structures that can be used for both storage or personal space.
-A recent trend lately is the “she-shed” or “man-cave” addition, which offers residents a private, at-home retreat without too much financial investment.
-You can also turn a shed into a fun playhouse for the kids.
+Sheds and barns are also popular detached structures that can be used for both storage and personal space.
+A trend is the “she-shed” or “man-cave” addition, which offers residents a private at-home retreat — a grown-up version of a kid’s playhouse (another fun use of a shed).